 That's why when you have anxiety, it is not uncommon to also have a low libido.
 Your sex drive is directly affected by the way you feel, and anxiety is the type of condition that can make it hard to find your partner or the idea of lovemaking to be arousing.

 Stress and anxiety are physically and emotionally draining, which can contribute to a low libido.
 Take our free 7-minute anxiety test to score your anxiety and see what solutions will help you get your sex drive back.

 What Causes Low Libido?

-Low libido is a complex issue, and it's rarely related to a single cause.
+Low libido is a complicated issue, and it's rarely related to a single cause.
 Every day your hormones and arousal changes based on your nutrition, the amount of sleep you get, your love and attraction to your partner, and more.
-To see if it may be from anxiety, my free 7 minute anxiety test is a great place to start.
+To see if it may be from anxiety, my free 7-minute anxiety test is a great place to start.

 A weak libido is a common problem for people that suffer from anxiety.
 The following are all of the reasons that anxiety can lead to poor libido:

 - General Distress Sexual desire is a happy emotion.
 Anxiety is a negative emotion.
 It is far more difficult to experience enjoyable emotions like sexual desire when you are often sad or distressed as a result of your anxiety.
 Anxiety causes the mind to focus more on the negative and makes overcoming it with positive emotions more difficult.